OlivierSohn/hamazed/BACKLOG.md

     some numbers in order to reach the sum)
 - the other ship can multiply

-- during setup, when a client disconnects, it is notified in the chat but the player name still appears on the left, maybe we should not draw the left side during setup?
+- during setup, when a client disconnects, the name on the left should change (postfix with disconnected)

 - TextBox should take newlines into account, to make messages like:
 While parsing: